JosephJoeRiley/UoLYear1COMP1921/assignment_1/readme.txt

 		only the nth pixels are shown
 	pgmTile
 		Reads in a pgm and writes n*n images that are tiles of the input image.
-The image data is altered so that ... pgmAssemble
+The image data is altered so that only every nth pixel is printed to the output image pgmAssemble
 		Reads in several pgm files and returns one image ...
 Contained libraries